Add to collection

 More citizen science opportunities

-Some of the people helping to fill the gaps in our butterfly knowledge are citizen scientist groups like the Moths and Butterflies of New Zealand Trust (MBNZT), led by Jacqui Knight.
-Volunteers gather information by tagging butterflies, conducting butterfly counts and walking transects to collect data about the number and locations of all our butterfly species.
+Some of the people helping to fill the gaps in our butterfly knowledge are citizen scientist groups like the Moths and Butterflies of New Zealand Trust (MBNZT), founded by Jacqui Knight.
+Volunteers gather information by conducting butterfly counts and walking transects to collect data about the number and locations of all our butterfly species.

 Read about how scientists are gathering data about monarch butterflies in this Connected article Look out for Monarchs.